 Stir and cook for another 1-2 minutes until the ginger is cooked and add the tomatoes and all the spices.

 Mix well and cook for another 3-4 minutes until the tomatoes are cooked.
-See recipe note on checking if tomatoes are done.

 Add the cauliflower, peas and salt.
 Mix well so that the all the flowerets and peas are coated in the sauce.
 Cook on medium heat for 2-3 minutes.